Shaving brush: Bristle knot

 Soft soap is worked into a foam by vigorously working the soap with a wet brush and then applied to the face or other area to be shaved.

-A shave brush's price is usually determined more by its bristle load than any other factor, except for brushes with very exotic handles.
+A shave brush's price is usually determined more by its bristle load than any other factor, except for brushes with exotic handles.
 The most expensive brushes often use exotic materials in the handle.
 The bristles are fixed together into a knot that is installed into the handle.
 The best quality brushes are hand knotted.
 Badger and boar brushes are the most commonly found animals used for shaving brush fibers.
 Badger species include the Eurasian badger and the hog badger.
 Badger brushes are often referred to as two band, or three band.
 Perhaps all badger hair fibers have three bands, but those used in the brushes conceal the lighter bottom band.
 Nonetheless, both types of bristle make desirable shaving brushes.
 Lower-quality brushes are often machine made and the bristles may be trimmed, resulting in sharp, prickly tips.

 Synthetic shave brushes, most often made using nylon bristles, are available in a range of prices and gradations in quality.
 Comparable to traditional shaving brushes, synthetic fiber brushes can quickly create a rich lather using relatively little shaving soap or cream.
 The synthetic fibers dry faster than natural hair and are less sensitive to everyday use.

-Boar's hair brushes are relatively inexpensive, but can be of very high quality.
-A well-made boar brush will break in with use; the bristles begin to split at their tips, resulting in a brush that is very soft but has considerable backbone.
+Boar's hair brushes are relatively inexpensive, but can be of high quality.
+A well-made boar brush will break in with use; the bristles begin to split at their tips, resulting in a brush that is soft but has considerable backbone.
 Unlike badger hair and synthetic fibers, boar bristles absorb water, so the brush should be soaked before use.

 Badger hair brushes come in a variety of grades, but there is not an industry standard that specifically defines grades of badger hair.
-Generally speaking, though, there are basic classifications that many manufacturers use to describe the quality of hair used in their brushes.
+Generally speaking, though, there are basic classifications that manufacturers use to describe the quality of hair used in their brushes.
 The most common gradations of badger hair are "pure" badger, "best" badger, and "super" or "silvertip" badger.
 While some companies insist on using other gradations (for example, Vulfix's high-end brushes distinguish between "super" and "silvertip"), these three are commonly accepted among wet shavers and are most often used to describe the quality of a shave brush.